ethereum-optimism/optimism/op-chain-ops/cmd/op-version-check/README.md

 that are being checked have already been deployed and their contract addresses exist inside of the `superchain-registry` repository.
 It is also assumed that the semantic version file in the `superchain-registry` has been updated.
-The tool will use output the semantic versioning to determine which contract versions are deployed.
+The tool will output the semantic versioning to determine which contract versions are deployed.

 ### Configuration